Uncertainty Matters in Dynamic Gaussian Splatting for Monocular 4D Reconstruction: Experiments

 \mypara{Qualitative results of extreme novel view synthesis on DAVIS.} We evaluate on selected monocular videos from the DAVIS dataset, which include fast motion, deformation, and self-occlusion.
 As ground-truth geometry is unavailable, we focus on qualitative comparisons.
 As shown in Figure~\ref{fig:extreme_davis}, \ourmethod yields more plausible geometry and coherent reconstructions under extreme viewpoint shifts, where the baseline often exhibits distortion, blur, or artifacts.

 \mypara{Results on Objaverse}.
-Table~\ref{tab:objaverse} shows that \ourmethod consistently surpasses SoM~\citep{som2025} and MoSca~\citep{lei2025mosca}, with gains most pronounced under large viewpoint shifts ($120^\circ$–$180^\circ$).
+Table~\ref{tab:objaverse} shows that \ourmethod consistently surpasses SoM~\citep{wang2025shape} and MoSca~\citep{lei2025mosca}, with gains most pronounced under large viewpoint shifts ($120^\circ$–$180^\circ$).
 Figure~\ref{fig:objaverse} confirms these improvements qualitatively: our method preserves geometry and textures under extreme novel views, where baselines often blur or collapse.
-We include more details in Appendix~\ref{sup:per_scene_objaverse}, including dataset setups and per-scene results.
+Please refer to Appendix~\ref{sup:exp} for more quantitative and qualitative results.

+\mypara{Other results.} We provide further results and analysis in Appendix~\ref{sup:exp}, including per-scene results on the DyCheck and Objaverse, evaluations on the NVIDIA~\citep{yoon2020novel} and HyperNeRF~\citep{park2021hypernerf} datasets, results of the tracking task, and comparisons with additional baseline methods.